bruceravel/demeter/documentation/Athena/examples/data.rst

 can use the other buttons to adjust the energy shift until you are satisfied that the data are well aligned.

-Returning to the main menu, we find that the :procparam:`eshift` parameter for ``fe.061`` is now about 6.7 eV.
+Returning to the main window, we find that the :procparam:`eshift` parameter for ``fe.061`` is now about 6.7 eV.
 When plotted together in energy, the data are well aligned.
 However when plotted together in k-space by pressing the :kbd:`k,purple` button, there remains a